 Click here for a list of Florida Representatives and their contact information.

-BDCF stormed Tallahassee on April 17 (World Hemophilia Day!) and 18 to advocate on behalf of the bleeding disorders community supporting step therapy bills and opposing short term insurance plans.
+BDCF stormed Tallahassee on April 17 (World Hemophilia Day!) and 18 in 2019 to advocate on behalf of the bleeding disorders community supporting step therapy bills and opposing short term insurance plans.
 We also educated legislators on bleeding disorders and treatment.
 Click on photo below to view full album of our visit.

 LEGISLATOR HIGHLIGHTS: Learn about your Florida legislators here and on HFGF social media.
 Discover what initiatives they support that affect the bleeding disorders community.